Artist

 Jutta, Mops and Wolfgang lived here since their childhood in the Laveno/Luino area, they had their parents working for the Euratom in Ispra [A very important international nuclear research center].
 We met at the European School in Varese, which I attended to get an european high school diploma and to avoid the draft in Germany.

-Along with Wolfgang and two other schoolmates (a german and a belgian) we formed a cover band called Sons of Jove, playing between December 1968 and June 1969 around Varese (some 15 gigs, among them one with I Cuccioli).
+Along with Wolfgang and two other schoolmates (a German and a belgian) we formed a cover band called Sons of Giove, playing between December 1968 and June 1969 around Varese (some 15 gigs, among them one with I Cuccioli).
 Since October 1969 up to the spring of 1970 I played as a duo with Jutta (always around Varese) before starting the Joice project (later Yoice).

 2-What’s the story behind the different names of the band?